paul-grassi/800-63-3/sp800-63b/sec3_definitions.md

 See also Asymmetric keys, Symmetric key.

-#### Cryptographic Token
+#### Cryptographic Authenticator
-A token where the secret is a cryptographic key.
+An authenticator where the secret is a cryptographic key.

 #### Data Integrity
 The property that data has not been altered by an unauthorized entity.

 #### Derived Credential
-A credential issued based on proof of possession and control of a token associated with a previously issued credential, so as not to duplicate the identity proofing process.
+A credential issued based on proof of possession and control of one or more authenticators associated with a previously issued credential, so as not to duplicate the identity proofing process.

 #### Digital Signature
 An asymmetric key operation where the private key is used to digitally sign data and the public key is used to verify the signature.
 Digital signatures provide authenticity protection, integrity protection, and non-repudiation.